Christmas in Scotland: Post-Reformation suppression of Yule Tide celebrations

 Two acts of the Estates of Parliament — the Yule Vacance Act 1640 (Act discharging the Yule vacance) (5 June 1640) and the Yule Vacance Act 1690 (April c.
 52) Act dischargeing the Yule vacance (15 April 1690)— abolished the Yule Vacance (Christmas recess).

 The first act was partly repealed by the Yule Vacance Act 1686 (c.
 7), when Episcopalianism was briefly in ascendancy within the Kirk.

 The second act was partly repealed in 1712 by the Yule Vacance Act 1711 (10 Ann. c.
 22) of the Parliament of Great Britain.

 The third act was repealed by the Yule Vacance Act 1714 (1 Geo.
 1. St. 2. c.
 28).

-Christmas became a Bank Holiday in Scotland in 1871.

 The 1640 act stated (in Middle Scots):

 Robert Jamieson recorded the opinion of an English clergyman regarding the post-reformation suppression of Christmas:

 "The ministers of Scotland, in contempt of the holy-day observed by England, cause their wives and servants to spin in open sight of the people upon Yule day, and their affectionate auditors constrain their servants to yoke their plough on Yule day, in contempt of Christ's nativity.
 Which our Lord has not left unpunished, for their oxen ran wud, and brak their necks and lamed some ploughmen, which is notoriously known in some parts of Scotland."